Investor Relations

 In response to Russia's invasion of Ukraine, we have continued to freeze business activities in Russia and Belarus since the incident happened.

-(6) Risks concerning corporate social responsibility
+(6) Risks concerning human rights

 (Major Countermeasures)

 The emission of greenhouse gases that are contributing to global warming has been increasing.
 As represented by the "Paris Agreement" adopted in COP 21 in Dec 2015, a sense of crisis for Climate Change has been increasing.
 Since Climate change is an important issue for TDK, based on the recommendations of TCFD (Climate-related Financial Information Disclosure Task Force) which was announced in May 2019, we promote disclosure of information related to climate change and prepare analysis and countermeasures led by the Corporate Officer in charge of the environment.
-Risks related to climate change include the following transition risks and physical risks, and if these risks become reality the financial condition of the Group may be adversely affected.

 (Major Countermeasures)